nabil-hassan/github-actions-sandbox-v2/14-matrixes/matrixes.md

 The placement of properties in the `includes` directive is very important.

-If you place an additional property at the beginning of the includes array, it will only apply to permutations that appear before it:
+In the example below, we use includes to add an `opacity` property to all 8 existing permutations

 ```yaml
 include-example: